yashmadan123/MCW-Enterprise-class-networking/Whiteboard design session/WDS student guide - Enterprise-class networking in Azure.md

 5. Woodgrove has an arduous process for testing vendor-supplied solutions.
 In the network space, they have standardized on 3rd party solutions for network and application firewalls with existing vendors.
 They would like to use their trusted vendors to support cloud-based configurations as much as possible.

 ### Infographic for common scenarios

 ![Infographic that depicts several Azure infrastructure technologies including virtual machines, virtual networks, site-to-site VPN, and ExpressRoute ](images/Whiteboarddesignsessionstudentguide-Enterprise-classnetworkinginAzureimages/media/image3.jpeg "Infographic for common scenarios")

 ## Step 2: Design a proof of concept solution

 **Outcome**

 Design a solution and prepare to present the solution to the target customer audience in a 15-minute chalk-talk format.

-Time frame: 60 minutes
+Timeframe: 60 minutes

 **Business needs**

-Directions: With all participants at your table, answer the following questions and list the answers on a flip chart.
+Directions:  With all participants at your table, answer the following questions and list the answers on a flip chart:

 1. Who should you present this solution to?
 Who is your target customer audience?
 Who are the decision makers?

 2. What customer business needs do you need to address with your solution?

 **Design**

 Directions: With all participants at your table, respond to the following questions on a flip chart.